shortstheory/APStreamline/README.md

 APStreamline could use your help!
 Some of the tasks which I want to complete are:

 - [ ] Add support for the `tegra-video` driver back into the project.
-Currently this is only supported in APStreamline v1, available from the Releases section of the repository.
+Currently this is only supported in [APStreamline v1.0](https://github.com/shortstheory/adaptive-streaming/releases/tag/v1.0), available from the Releases section of the repository.
 - [ ] Update documentation and add more detailed steps for adding a new camera
 - [ ] Update the APWeb interface to list the actual available resolutions of the camera.
-Currently it just shows 320x240, 640x480, 1280x720 although the actual camera resolutions are different
+Currently it just shows 320x240, 640x480, 1280x720 although the actual camera resolutions may be different
 - [ ] Switch the APWeb and APStreamline IPC mechanism to using ZeroMQ or rpcgen
 - [ ] Improve the installation flow.
 Currently the user needs to run APStreamline from the same directory as its config files for them to be loaded properly.
+Maybe the configuration files should be moved to `~/.config/?`

 ## Bugs?
 Questions, Comments, Concerns?